astroumd/lmtoy/docs/cheatsheet2.md

          make summary

-   The results can be viewed on
+   The results can then be viewed on

          http://taps.lmtgtm.org/lmtslr/$PID